Teletherapy in Texas

 FAQs about Adolescent Therapy

-How often will my child be in therapy?
+How often will my teen be in therapy?
 When can they stop?

 The number of sessions is something unique to every client.
-Often teens want to come in and talk weekly; it's their time to sort through all they are going through.
-The sessions need to be consistent as teens can sway easily from extremes, and we don't want things to worsen drastically without knowing.
+Often, teens want to come in and talk weekly; it's their time to sort through all they are going through while being understood and prioritized.
+The sessions need to be consistent, as teens often sway easily from extremes, and we don't want things to worsen drastically without knowing.

-As they improve, I like to make sessions less frequent until the teen feels comfortable stopping sessions entirely.
-Often this will last about six months, give or take, depending on the specifics that your teen is going through.
+As they improve, we will make sessions less frequent until they feel comfortable stopping sessions entirely.
+Often this will last about six months, give or take, depending on the specifics that the teen is going through.

 What kind of problems may my teen be experiencing?

-Often they struggle to communicate what is going on with them because they don't understand what is happening.
-Teens are filled with hormones, learning whom they want to be, and getting an influx of information from you, their parents, school, and friends.
+Often, teens struggle to communicate what is going on with them because they don't fully understand what is happening.
+Teens are filled with hormones, learning whom they want to be, and getting an influx of information from you, school, and friends.

 It's a confusing time for your teen, and it's essential to do your best to listen to what they're trying to say.